microsoft/powercat-business-approvals-kit/src/localization/checker/README.md

 subst R: .
 ```

-4. Open the report.pbip in the Power BI Desktop
+4. Open the PowerPlatformApprovalsKit-Localization.pbip in the Power BI Desktop